-Moderate earthquake rocks Bali, killing at least 3
+Earthquake rocks Bali, killing at least 3

-DENPASAR, Indonesia (AP) — Three people were killed and another seven were injured when a moderately strong earthquake and an aftershock hit Indonesia’s resort island of Bali early Saturday.
+DENPASAR, Indonesia — Three people were killed and another seven were injured when a moderately strong earthquake and an aftershock hit Indonesia’s resort island of Bali early Saturday.

 The quake hit just before dawn, causing people to run outdoors in a panic.
 It struck just as the island is beginning to reopen to tourism as the pandemic wanes.